allejok96/jw-scripts/README.md

 # JW scripts

+#### 2017-07-24: Chronological download + disk space limit + `jwb-rpi`
-### 2017-05-23: HUGE UPDATE!
-This is ported to Python now (still beta)
+#### 2017-05-23: Ported to Python 3!

 ---

 ### JW Broadcasting and sound recordings anywhere

 With these scripts you can get the latest [JW Broadcasting](http://tv.jw.org/) videos automatically downloaded to your Plex library, or painlessly stream sound recordings of [publications at JW.ORG](https://www.jw.org/en/publications/) to your phone, or via Kodi.
-You can turn a Raspberry Pi into a JW streaming machine by playing the [online stream](http://tv.jw.org/#en/live/StreamingOurStudio), or automatically downloading the latest videos and playing them offline (work in progress).
+You can turn a Raspberry Pi into a JW streaming machine by playing the [online stream](http://tv.jw.org/#en/live/StreamingOurStudio), or automatically downloading the latest videos and playing them offline.

 ## Get started